drigomedeiros/simpleappjs/README.md

 ### Securing the application

 The majority of enterprise application needs to be secured behind some authorization mechanism.
 Server side HTML applications with browser navigation might do that defining cookies.
-Despite it is a standard approach, security recommendations always say that it's better to do so with JWT tokens on HTTP Headers.
-Simple App to the rescue!
+And so will we!
-Since Simple App is making calls to the server, there is no problem on handling and sending headers.
-To do so, it provides a login page that sends username and password provided by the user to any token issuer endpoint and store the JWT on browser session storage (only alive when window/tab is opened).
-After the log in, all the requests will include the server provided JWT token.
+Since Simple App is making calls to the server, there is no problem on handling and sending http only cookies.
+To do so, it provides a login page that sends username and password provided by the user to any token issuer endpoint that sets a http only cookie in the browser.
+The simple app still saves that the authentication had occurred on browser session storage (only alive when window/tab is opened).
+After the log in, all the requests will include the server defined http only cookie.
-This way of doing it prevent all browser navigation to protected contents since the browser, by default, doesn't send the JWT token.

 ## Using Simple App JS